More Information About What Membership Means

 Membership is accepted after a prospective member submits a membership application, agrees to abide by the Rules and Regulations, completes any provisional period that may be required and pays the initiation fee or other fees associated with membership.
-Management and the Advisory Board must approve all new members.
+Management must approve all new members.

 Upon the death of a member, the membership may continue with the surviving spouse upon written request of the surviving spouse.

 A member may downgrade membership categories by one level at any time with 30 days written notice.
 The downgrade fee equals the difference in current membership classification dues and the downgrade membership classification dues.
 One membership downgrade is permitted in a 12-month period.
 The member will not receive credit or refund for any difference in published fees.

 A member may upgrade membership categories at any time.
 For any membership upgrade, the member must pay the difference in initiation fees based upon the original initiation fee paid to Hidden Hills Country Club.